-All GLE events are associated with solar flares of the most intense category, i.e., GOES X-class flares in most cases, althouth there are exceptions, e.g., see the 1979 August 21 event (Cliver et al. 1983) or the 1981 May 10 event (Cliver 2006).
-At the same time, coronal mass ejections (CME) were reported in all recent cases.
-Thus we can say that flares and CMEs are both necessary conditions for a GLE event, but it leaves us with the ambiguity where the acceleration of GeV particles reponsible for GLE events takes place.
+All GLE events are associated with solar flares of the most intense category, i.e., GOES X-class flares in most front-side cases, although there are exceptions, e.g., see the 1979 August 21 event (Cliver et al. 1983) or the 1981 May 10 event (Cliver 2006).
+At the same time, CMEs were reported in all recent cases.
+Thus we can say that flares and CMEs are both necessary conditions for a GLE event, but it leaves us with the ambiguity where the acceleration of GeV particles responsible for GLE events takes place.
 In the following we investigate and review various observational aspects of relevant flare data that could shed some light into this question.